Chart Color Schemes

 Ourimbah ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Ourimbah's cultural diversity was found to be below average, with 83.2% of its population born in Australia, 90.7% being citizens, and 92.0% speaking English only at home.
-Christianity is the predominant religion in Ourimbah, comprising 50.4% of its population.
-Notably, Judaism is overrepresented in Ourimbah compared to Greater Sydney, with 0.2% versus 0.1%.
+Ourimbah's cultural diversity was found to be below average, with 83.2% of its population born in Australia and 90.7% being citizens.
+English was spoken as the only language at home by 92.0%.
+Christianity was the predominant religion, comprising 50.4% of Ourimbah's population.

 Frequently Asked Questions - Diversity